DefangLabs/defang-docs/docs/concepts/managed-storage/managed-postgres.md

 ### Required Configuration

 When using managed Postgres, you **must** set a password for the database using `defang config set POSTGRES_PASSWORD`.
 If you do not provide the password, the deployment will fail.

-You can can assign the password in the service's environment variables (to learn more about how this works, read about [configuration](../configuration.md)).
+- `POSTGRES_PASSWORD`: You can can assign the password in the service's environment variables.
+To learn more about how this works, read about [configuration](../configuration.md).

 ### Optional Configuration

-You can also set the following environment variables to configure the managed Postgres instance:
+You can also set the following optional environment variables to configure the managed Postgres instance:

 - `POSTGRES_USER`: The user for the managed Postgres instance.
 The default is `postgres`.
 - `POSTGRES_DB`: The database name for the managed Postgres instance.
 The default is `postgres`.